rockstarcreativestudio/React-Weather-App/README.md

 I wanted to practice React with a few different tutorials before jumping into the React Calculator I had to build for FCC.
 I found that it allowed me to see how other developers plan React apps, as well as understanding state better.

 This app is a simple weather app, using Open Weather's API service.
-You can enter your zip code or city, state and it will pull up the current weather.
+You can enter your zip code and country codee to pull up the current weather.
 Since Open Weather includes icons with their response, I utilized that to add the weather icon without pulling in a separate library or icon set.

 ## [Check out the live project.](https://rockstarcreativestudio.github.io/React-Weather-App/)